fabio914/RealityMixer/README.md

 ### Xcode

-To build with your own developer account, create the the config file in ./RealityMixer/DeveloperSettings.xcconfig.
-Enter your developer team ID and organization ID like this:
+To build the app using your own developer account, create a `DeveloperSettings.xcconfig` config file inside `RealityMixer/` with your development team identifier and your organization identifier:

 ```
-DEVELOPMENT_TEAM = YOUR_TEAM_D
+DEVELOPMENT_TEAM = YOUR_TEAM_ID
 ORGANIZATION_IDENTIFIER = com.yourcompany
 ```